Mixed Reality System The Story Behind the Development of MREAL

 The enthusiasm of these Canon engineers is opening the door to the new and exciting world of the unknown.

 Born in 1970.
-After working as a magazine editor, he became a freelance writer / editor.
-He has been active as a researcher, interviewer, and writer in the fields of IT, science, and the environment.
+After working as a magazine editor, he became a freelance writer/editor and has been active as a researcher, interviewer and writer in the fields of IT, science and the environment.

 - Area of technical expertise: